vishal1303/Programmable-Dataplane/examples/id_forwarding/README.md

 # ID Forwarding

-In this example we implement L2 forwarding in P4 using custom ids.
+In this example we implement packet forwarding in P4 based on custom ids.
 The hosts are Twizzler VMs.
 Below is the network topology used in this example:

 ![pod-topo](https://github.com/vishal1303/Programmable-DataPlane/blob/master/examples/id_forwarding/pod-topo/pod-topo.png)